 The Dordogne département (24) is found within the Aquitaine region of the southwest corner of France.
 Most French people refer to the area as the Périgord, a name used for the region before the French revolution; the region changed its name to the Dordogne in 1790.

 Why come to the Dordogne?
 Well, the beauty of the region is unsurpassed; rivers cut through limestone, leaving fantastic cliffs people have built around and into for thousands of years.
 The vast system of caves below the earth hold art so old it's difficult to think that people could have been so talented back then.
 And the cuisine is one of the best in all of the world.
-After all, the Perigord is known for Truffles and foie gras, two of the most sensuous tastes on the planet.
+After all, the Périgord is known for Truffles and foie gras, two of the most sensuous tastes on the planet.
 You'll find lots of duck and goose cooked in interesting ways.

 There are many chateaus in the Dordogne as well, a density similar to the famous Loire castles, just less visited.

-The Dordogne is just inland from Bordeaux, so wine is no problem....
+The Dordogne is just inland from Bordeaux, so wine is no problem.
 Famous dessert wine is produced at Monbazilac, and cheap, adequate reds are produced around Bergerac.

 The Dordogne is compact and full of things to do.
 It's a great place to take the kids.

-Getting Your Bearings in the Perigord - Dordogne Map and Travel Information
+Getting Your Bearings in the Perigord

-The Périgord verte (green) is named for the verdant hills around the center, Nontron.
+- The Périgord Verte (green) is named for the verdant hills around the center, Nontron.
 Many rivers crisscross this section.

-The Périgord blanc (white) is so named because of the landscape's exposed limestone, which has been used for building materials in the cities.
+- The Périgord Blanc (white) is so named because of the landscape's exposed limestone, which has been used for building materials in the cities.

-The Périgord Pourpre (purple) is, as you might expect, a wine region.
-Wines take the names of the towns on the map, Bergerac and Monbazilac.
+- The Périgord Pourpre (purple) is, as you might expect, a wine region.
+Wines take the names of the towns on the map, Bergerac, and Monbazilac.

-The Périgord Noir (black) is probably of the most interest to the traveler.
-It is here that the underground is laced with prehistoric painted and engraved caves--Over 150 sites line the Vézère river alone.
+- The Périgord Noir (black) is probably of the most interest to the traveler.
+It is here that the underground is laced with prehistoric painted and engraved caves.
+Over 150 sites line the Vézère river alone.
 The region is dark with trees, especially walnuts, for which it is famous, as well as being known for its black truffles.
-The center of the study of the region's prehistory is here as well, in the new National Museum of Prehistory perched on a cliff in the... village of Les-Eyzies-de-Tayac.
+The center of the study of the region's prehistory is here as well, in the new National Museum of Prehistory perched on a cliff in the village of Les-Eyzies-de-Tayac.

-Exploring the Perigord Noir - Dordogne Prehistory and More
+Exploring the Perigord Noir

-How much time need to visit the Perigord Noir?
+How much time need to visit Périgord Noir?
 If you like history, ancient castles and fortifications, prehistoric painted caves, natural beauty, and great cuisine you would not completely cover the area in a week.
 You'll save money by renting a vacation house for that length of time, either in the restored medieval center of Sarlat or the countryside.

 You'll need a car, despite the fact that there are train stations in Les Eyzies and Sarlat.
 Most of the allure of the Dordogne is found in the countryside.